mlandauer/cuttlefish/README.md

 ## Things on the cards

-* REST API for deep integration with your application
 * Web callbacks on successful delivery, hard bounces, open and click events
 * "out of office" and bounce reply filtering
 * Incoming email